The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

 	- **Call By Reference**

-		1. In ths type of calling a function, the reference of the value is passed at the time of calling
+		1. In this type of calling a function, the reference of the value is passed at the time of calling
 		2. Reference is also called address
-		3. When the address of data is passed at the time of calling so it is neccessary to use **pointer** in the place of parameter.
+		3. When the address of data is passed at the time of calling so it is necessary to use **pointer** in the place of parameter.
 		4. For better understanding, see the example below:-